Learning Abroad Center

 The National Healthcare Service (NHS) in London is one of the largest and most successful universal healthcare systems in the world.
 Developed shortly after World War II, the NHS boasts high equity of access with low financial costs to patients.
 Despite their successes, the NHS is still grossly underfunded and lacks in other areas such as long term care.
 Additionally, like many health care systems around the world, the NHS is still grappling with the affects of COVID-19 and is working to rebuild a stronger universal healthcare system than before.

-The Comparative Health Care and Intern program in London offers students who intend to work in the health care professions an opportunity to study and compare US and UK health care systems.
+If you intend to work in a health care profession, the Comparative Health Care and Intern program in London offers you an opportunity to study and compare US and UK health care systems.
 Participate in a uniquely focused internship in the health care field with an observational component, all in the heart of London.

 Program Model